brigadecore/brigade/docs/content/topics/operators/security.md

   Brigade supports multiple projects per Brigade server instance, but those projects should be owned by the same tenant.

+## API Server Security

+TODO: update

 ## How RBAC Is Configured

-The Helm [chart](https://github.com/brigadecore/charts/tree/master/charts/brigade) for Brigade includes an RBAC configuration that is designed to run in an isolated namespace.
+The Helm [chart](https://github.com/brigadecore/brigade/tree/v2/charts/brigade) for Brigade includes an RBAC configuration that is designed to run in an isolated namespace.

-The RBAC defines a Service Account for every Deployment (API, Controller, Gateway), as well as a Service Account for the Brigade worker.
+The RBAC defines a Service Account for every Deployment (API, Observer, Scheduler, etc.), as well as a Service Account for the Brigade worker.

 Each deployment also has a Role, which describes the permissions that the particular